GeorgeFreelanceDeveloper/trend-follow.io/strategies/trend-follow/BollingerBandTrendFollow/README.md

 **Advance**

-Using Super trend indicator is more accurate determination of medium-term trend changes from bear market to bull market and vice versa.
+I think using Super trend indicator is more accurate determination of medium-term trend changes from bear market to bull market and vice versa.

 * Daily close price is above Super trend indicator(Time frame: Weekly, ATR lenght: 10, Factor: 3)